ericsizemore/simple_counter/README.md

 **More detailed documentation is a work in progress.**

 Usage is fairly simple once installed.
-There is currently one option for the type of counter you wish to use, and that is the `JsonFileAdapter`.
+There is currently one option for the type of counter you wish to use, and that is the `FlatfileAdapter`.
 A `DatabaseAdapter` is slated for an upcoming release.

 Simply add the following code to the page where you want the counter to be shown: